 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is codified at C.R.S.
 14-13-101, which provides numerous rules and guidelines for courts to follow when faced with interstate custody disputes.
 Among other things, it covers issues related to a court’s authority, also known as jurisdiction, to hear a custody dispute or conduct a custody proceeding.
 These are proceedings related to both parenting time and decision making.

 Under the UCCJEA, jurisdiction is established by proving that Colorado is a child’s home state, which means the child lived in Colorado for at least 6 months prior to the filing of a case.
 The UCCJEA applies to any case in which custody is an issue, including divorce, custody, and paternity cases.
 If Colorado is not a child’s home state at the time a case is commenced, the court will not have jurisdiction to hear any custody related issues.
 At times, the interstate child custody attorneys at our Denver firm see divorce cases in which the parties have been here long enough for the court to deal with the financial aspects of the divorce, but not the child issues.

 The primary purpose of the UCCJEA is to help states easily determine which state is the proper jurisdiction for handling custody matters.
 It also can prevent forum shopping.
 Under the UCCJEA, jurisdiction attached to the child, not the parties.

-Aside from determining the home state for purposes of making original custody determinations, the UCCJEA sets for various rules for dealing with custody issues arising afterwards, including as relates to accepting cases from other states for both enforcement and modification purposes.
-For example, Colorado can accept a case from another state only if that state has relinquished its jurisdiction or if the child and no parent continues to reside in the original state.
+Aside from determining the home state for purposes of making original custody determinations, the UCCJEA sets for various rules for dealing with custody issues arising afterward, including as relates to accepting cases from other states for both enforcement and modification purposes.
+For example, Colorado can accept a case from another state only if that state has relinquished its jurisdiction or if the child and no parent continue to reside in the original state.